🎥 How to create and trigger hook popups

 Add to cart (Shopify) – Trigger your sticky bar after an item is added to the cart.
 This trigger type only works on Shopify store websites.

 With every trigger type except "upon click only", you can adjust the trigger suppression setting.
-If you set trigger suppression to always show the popup, it will trigger the popup after the visitor has closed out the CTA.
+If you set trigger suppression to always show the popup, it will trigger the popup after the visitor has closed out the campaign.
 If you set it to hide for a number of days after closing, it will be suppressed until the given time has passed.

-Previewing your hook CTA
+Previewing your hook campaign

-Launching as a standalone CTA
+Launching as a standalone campaign

-Confirming your CTA is displaying
+Confirming your campaign is displaying

-With the ConvertFlow script placed on your website, and your CTA campaign launched, head to a page of your website where it should show.
+With the ConvertFlow script placed on your website, and your campaign launched, head to a page of your website where it should show.